Compare

 Radiowavz

 Offers various combinations of the hex beam bands, 6 – 20 meters.
-The spreader arms are solid fiberglass rods rather than tubes as used by all other hex beam builders.
+The spreader arms are solid fiberglass rods rather than tubes as used by other hex beam builders.
 Rods are stronger for the same thickness.
 But for the same weight, are actually not as strong as tubes.
 Little information is available on the quality or time of assembly of the different models.

 Radiowavz offers a hex beam for all bands 40 – 10 meters but it is twice as large as the other hex beams discussed here and costs over $2,200.